nasnet-community/solutions/mikrotik/README.md

     * **International Requests**: These are directed to Starlink and the global internet network.
 4. **Hiding Starlink IP**: The Starlink IP is concealed using a VPS, which is positioned after the Starlink connection.
 Mikrotik routers are not compatible with VPNs like NordVPN or ExpressVPN.

 ### Benefits of Following All Steps
 * **Access to Internal Services**: Users can access internal services and satellite internet without being identified or having to turn on/off his VPN.
 * **Hiding Starlink IP**: The Starlink IP is hidden from users.
 * **Simultaneous Use by Multiple Users**: This method allows multiple users to use the Starlink internet at the same time.
 * **No Geographical Restrictions**: Users can connect to Starlink from any location.

-### Can I Skip Some Steps?

-It's recommended to follow all steps carefully.
-However, if security is less of a concern for you, you can skip the following steps:

-* **Skip Split Tunneling**: If you don't want to separate Iranian and international traffic, you can skip the split tunneling steps.
-But if you do, users will need to turn off their VPN whenever they want to access internal services like banking, since the Starlink IP is non-Iranian.
-* **Skip Hiding Starlink IP**: If you don't want to hide the Starlink IP, you can skip these steps.
-Proper split tunneling makes hiding the IP less critical, but there is a high risk that internal services might detect Starlink usage.
-Also, users will know they're connected to a Starlink device.
-* **Skip Static IP**: You can skip obtaining a static IP, though it means you'll need to update your Mikrotik router configuration more frequently.
-Without a static IP, if the host modem is off for several hours or the ISP changes the IP, you'll have to update configurations.
-This usually happens every few months, so having a static IP is not essential.
-* **Starlink Device Generation**: This manual is designed for Starlink generations 1 and 2, which usually don't have an adapter in Iran.
-Users with an adapter or using generation 3 and beyond can connect their Starlink directly to the Mikrotik router via cable, avoiding the WiFi setup steps in this manual.
-However, completing these steps will allow for wireless connection of the Starlink router to the Mikrotik router.

-### **Disadvantages of This Method**
+### Disadvantages of This Method
 * **Complex Setup**: This method requires precision and skill for setup.
 It's recommended to use the suggested methods and devices.
 * **Need for a Static IP**: The host needs to use a static IP.
 However, if you can inform users of the new IP whenever it changes, a static IP is not strictly necessary.
 * **Increased Internet Usage for Host**: This method will increase the host's internet usage.
 (Costs can be shared among users, making this method more cost-effective and faster than a normal VPN.)

-### **Recommendations**
+### Recommendations
 Depending on your familiarity with networking, OpenVPN, and Mikrotik routers, allocate between 2 hours to 3 days for installing and setting up this system.
 We recommend using the suggested software, tools, and devices to achieve your desired results more quickly and reliably.
-If you use other methods or tools, please share your experiences on our forums to help others benefit from different approaches.
+If you use other methods or tools, please share your experiences with us in our Telegram Group [https://t.me/joinNASNETGroup](https://t.me/joinNASNETGroup) to help others benefit from different approaches.
 Our goal is to enhance the knowledge and literature around this topic.

+> [!NOTE]
+> This manual is designed for Starlink generations 1 and 2, which usually don't have an ethernet adapter in Iran.
+Users with an ethernet adapter or using > generation 3 and beyond can connect their Starlink directly to the Mikrotik router via cable, avoiding the WiFi setup steps in this manual.
+However, completing these steps will allow for wireless connection of the Starlink router to the Mikrotik router.

-### **Required Tools and Equipment**
+### Required Tools and Equipment
 * Mikrotik router hap ax2
 * Modem and static IP
 * Starlink modem and receiver